Rachel-Wirtz/glfw/docs/window.md

 All GLFW windows have a title, although undecorated or full screen windows may not display it or only display it in a task bar or similar interface.
-You can set a new UTF-8 encoded window title with @ref glfwSetWindowTitle.
+You can set a new UTF-8 encoded window title with @ref glfwSetWindowTitle or @ref glfwSetWindowTitleFromRange.

 ```c
 glfwSetWindowTitle(window, "My Window");